Skip to main content

 The new test delivery software will offer improvements to the Step exam interface, including an updated design and improved keyboard navigation.
 It will also offer some brand-new additions, including a settings menu and the ability to adjust the contrast on each image.

-The new testing experience tools and tutorials for Step 2 CK and Step 1 will be available on USMLE.org prior to each exam’s launch date.
-Until that time, examinees can view the new software by reviewing the interactive Step 3 tool and tutorial to become familiar with the updated interface and 30-minuite block structure.
+The new testing experience tools and tutorials for Step 1, Step 2 CK, and Step 3 are available on USMLE.org.
+Examinees should view the new software for each Step exam to become familiar with the updated interface and 30-minuite block structure.

 Step 2 CK (New software launching on May 7, 2026)